CookUpNWashUp/MyLittleShop/README.md

 - v1.4 - v1.4.1: getlogbydate, timestamps in general implemented.
 LogEntry tweaked.
 More exceptions handled (export, UNIQUE name field for products).
 Restructured the keystores in the vault file.

+- v1.4.2: Forgot to update the log.
+GUI implemented.
+Keystores have not yet been seperated as that in 1.4.1 since this was forked from 1.3 initially and worked on offline by Ha.
+Exception handling has been done on this version as well.

 ## Set Up Instructions

 1. Set up a database on your system or IDE.
 The default database name is ```shopdb``` and credential is ```root``` and ```root``` for username and password.
 The default port for the database is ```1527```.
 You can set the name of the database and credentials differently to what's provided here, but be sure to modify the URL in the ```Database```class and the credentials in the ```Server``` class accordingly.